SECURITIES AND EXCHANGE COMMISSION

 President and Chief Executive Officer

-Development Pipeline Phase 1/2 Program Condition Target Research Pre-Clinical Clinical Trials FDA Designations Orphan Drug Type VII FCX-007 Recessive Dystrophic Rare Pediatric Disease Epidermolysis Bullosa Collagen (RDEB) Fast Track FCX-013 Moderate to Severe Orphan Drug MMP-1 Localized Scleroderma Rare Pediatric Disease Research Arthritis and Related TBD Conditions Portfolio being developed in collaboration with 4
+Development Pipeline Phase 1/2 Program Condition Target Research Pre-Clinical Clinical Trials FDA Designations Orphan Drug Type VII FCX-007 Recessive Dystrophic Rare Pediatric Disease Epidermolysis Bullosa Collagen (RDEB) Fast Track FCX-013 Moderate to Severe Orphan Drug MMP-1 Localized Scleroderma Rare Pediatric Disease Fast Track Research Arthritis and Related TBD Conditions Portfolio being developed in collaboration with Precigen, Inc., a wholly owned subsidiary of 4

 Personalized Biologics Approach 6